Dressed-state master equation for two strongly coupled two-level atoms with long-lived entanglement: Abstract

 \section{Abstract}

 We derive a dressed-state master equation in Lindblad form for two strongly coupled two-level atoms.
 The resulting decay dynamics are governed by Lindblad operators that couple different dressed states.
 We show that the eigenvalues and eigenvectors of the Liouvillian can be obtained in a compact form, since each off-diagonal element in the dressed-state basis constitutes an eigenvector.
-Depending on the interatomic distance and the atomic transition frequency, two distinct time scales emerge.
-On a short time scale, the system relaxes toward two states, one of which corresponds to a transient, maximally entangled configuration.
-On a longer time scale, this entangled state gradually decays to the steady state.
+Depending on the interatomic distance and the atomic transition frequency, the decay exhibits two well-separated time scales.
+On short times, the system relaxes into a pair of states, one of which is a transient, maximally entangled state.
+On longer times, this intermediate entanglement irreversibly decays into a separable steady state.
+Our results demonstrate that the intrinsic decay mechanism can transiently generate maximal entanglement, an effect that is not captured without the dressed-state master-equation formalism.